kemitchell/blockchain-commons-patron-agreement/terms.md

 ## Whole Agreement

-This agreement and any confidentiality agreement between _Company_ and _Blockchain Commons_ list all the terms that _Company_ and _Blockchain Commons_ intend to apply to _Blockchain Commons_'s work for _Company_.
+Both sides intend this agreement as the final, complete, and only expression of their terms about _Blockchain Commons_' work with _Company_.
+However, these terms do not replace or invalidate any nondisclosure agreement.

 ## Assignment

-_Blockchain Commons_ cannot assign any right under this agreement without the permission of an executive officer of _Company_ in writing, in advance. _Company_ can assign this agreement, as a whole, to another business entity that acquires its stock or substantially all its assets, or to a new business entity set up to change its legal form or jurisdiction.
+_Company_ cannot assign any right under this agreement without _Blockchain Commons_' prior, written, permission. _Blockchain Commons_ can assign this agreement, as a whole, to another business entity that acquires its stock or substantially all its assets, or to a new business entity set up to change its legal form or jurisdiction.
 Any attempt to assign rights under this agreement against its terms has no legal effect.

 ## Delegation

-Neither party can delegate any duty under this agreement.
+Neither side can delegate any duty under this agreement.
 Any attempt to delegate has no legal effect.

 ## Unenforceable Terms

 If a court decides that any part of this agreement cannot be enforced, for any reason, the rest of this agreement will continue to apply.

+## Enforcement

+Only _Company_ and _Blockchain Commons_ can enforce this agreement.

+## Lawsuits

+**Lawsuits** means any legal actions or claims related to this agreement, ignoring the historical distinction between actions "in law" and "in equity".

+## Courts

+Both sides agree to bring all _Lawsuits_ related to this agreement only in the federal or state courts in Cheyenne, Wyoming.
+Both sides consent to the exclusive jurisdiction of those courts, and waive any objection to hearing _Lawsuits_ there.
+Both sides can enforce judgments from those courts in other jurisdictions.

+## English Rule

+Each side agrees to pay the other side's attorney fees and costs if they lose in court.

 # Definitions